Last verified: 17 days ago

 Found in

-AG1 (Athletic Greens), Daily Cortisol Support, Bucked Up Non-Stimulant Pre-Workout and 11 more
+Daily Cortisol Support, Bucked Up Non-Stimulant Pre-Workout, Transparent Labs Nitric Oxide and 10 more

 What the Science Says

-A multi-ingredient blend is a combination of two or more active compounds sold together in a single product.
-The idea is that ingredients may work together synergistically — meaning the combination could theoretically be more effective than any single ingredient alone.
-However, without knowing the specific ingredients, their individual doses, and whether the blend has been tested as a whole in clinical trials, it is impossible to make reliable claims about what this blend actually does.
+A multi-ingredient blend is a product that combines two or more active compounds into a single formula.
+The idea is that ingredients may work together synergistically — meaning the combination could be more effective than any single ingredient alone.
+However, without knowing the specific ingredients, their individual doses, and the research behind each one, it is impossible to assess whether any particular blend actually delivers meaningful benefits.

 What It Doesn't Do